 Other - Impact on landowners 0 2 2 Change in sense of place 1 0 1 night 1 night 2 Both Identify lands suitable for solar that are not prime agricultural soils or critical ecological habitat.
-9 3 12 Bring together stakeholders to make recommendations balancing 7 4 11 Solar development can improve water quality and quantity - site projects where there are currently conflicts over water use.
+9 3 12 Bring together stakeholders to make recommendations balancing renewable energy, agriculture, environment, and people.
+7 4 11 Solar development can improve water quality and quantity - site projects where there are currently conflicts over water use.
 7 2 9